-This management discussion and analysis ("MD&A"), dated December 19, 2013, provides a review of the financial position and results of operations of Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company").
-This MD&A reviews the business of Almonty and discusses the Company's financial results for the three and twelve month periods ended September 30, 2013.
-It should be read in conjunction with the audited consolidated financial statements and notes thereto of the Company for the year ended September 30, 2013.
+This management discussion and analysis ("MD&A"), dated February 26, 2014, provides a review of the financial position and results of operations of Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company").
+This MD&A reviews the business of Almonty and discusses the Company's financial results for the three month period ended December 31, 2013.
+It should be read in conjunction with the unaudited consolidated interim financial statements and notes thereto of the Company for the three month period ended December 31, 2013.

 The Company's management is responsible for the preparation of the consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process the Board of Directors has created an audit committee (the "Audit Committee").
 The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the financial statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board of Directors approved the audited consolidated financial statements for the year ended September 30, 2013 and this MD&A on December 19, 2013.
+Following the recommendation of the Audit Committee, the Board of Directors approved the unaudited consolidated interim financial statements for the three month period ended December 31, 2013 and this MD&A on February 26, 2014.

-The audited consolidated financial statements of the Company for the year ended September 30, 2013 and 2012 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The unaudited consolidated interim financial statements of the Company for the three month period ended December 31, 2013 have been prepared in accordance with International Financial Reporting Standards ("IFRS").